skycoin/skycoin/src/gui/README.md

 ### Get wallet seed

-This api is supported only when `-enable-seed-api` option is enabled and the wallet is encrypted.
+This endpoint is supported only when `-enable-seed-api` option is enabled and the wallet is encrypted.

 ```
 URI: /wallet/seed
-Method: GET
+Method: POST
 Args:
     id: wallet id
     password: wallet password